terencestone/intro_python/README.md

 The above is an example of "string interpolation", a technique used for interpolating strings with variables.

-Application and Numbers Recap: Lemonade Accounting
+# Application and Numbers Recap: Lemonade Accounting

-Prompt the user for how many lemonades he/she sold and over how many hours.
-Use code to print out how much profit the user made, as well as the user's average hourly income.

-Assume the following:
+## Assume the following:
+- You sold 80 lemonades over the course of 8 hours
 - It takes 4 lemons to make a lemonade
 - Each lemon costs 50 cents
 - You charge $5 per lemonade
- - Cost of the lemonades is your only expense
+- The cost of making lemonade is your only expense
- - When prompted, the user will input valid integer values

 ```python
 num_lemonades = int(input("How many lemonades did you sell? "))